 - Use the logic of pair programming in code reviews with senior and junior developers.
 This will help everyone broaden their knowledge of the code base, and the reviews will serve as learning tools where more junior developers can improve their skills.

 - Make sure your team understands the importance of code reviews and that they have enough time to perform them.
-You can help them to meet your expectations by introducing a standard code review checklist.

 - Schedule automatic notifications to remind developers when they started working on a PR review but haven’t finished it after a couple of days.